JPLMLIA/bitflips/README.md

                   bitflips
 ```

-Then simple follow the standard Valgrind build and installation
+Then simply follow the standard Valgrind build and installation
 instructions.
 In brief:

 ```Console